Maya Monteiro is a nutritionist and WCRF UK’s Deputy Head of Health Information.

 Media reports have become more and more dramatic, with some stories claiming that we should cut nearly all sugar from our diets, for example by limiting or avoiding fruits, some vegetables, cereals, bread and even milk.

-Maya explained that not all sugar is the same and that we need to make a distinction between naturally-occurring sugars and added sugar.
+The first thing to remember is that not all sugar is the same and we need to make a distinction between naturally-occurring sugars and added sugar.

 It’s the added sugar in processed foods and drinks such as cakes, biscuits and fizzy drinks that are a cause for concern.
 These foods tend to be high in calories and have little or no nutritional value.